Basic Assessment and Module exams

 Have you completed an Introduction to Beekeeping course?

-Have you kept your own bees for a couple of years, attended beekeeping lecture meetings and apiary sessions, and read widely on beekeeping?
+Have you kept bees for at least a couple of years, attended beekeeping talks and apiary sessions, and read widely on beekeeping?

-If so, why not consider taking the Welsh Beekeepers’ Association Basic Assessment.
+If so, you should consider taking the Welsh Beekeepers’ Association Basic Assessment.

 The Basic Assessment consists of…